mvdh7/calkulate/docs/modules/density.md

 # Fluid densities

-Contains functions of temperature and salinity that estimate the densities of [1] seawater and [2] mixtures of hydrochloric acid (HCl) and sodium chloride (NaCl).
+Functions of temperature and salinity that estimate the densities of [1] seawater and [2] mixtures of hydrochloric acid (HCl) and sodium chloride (NaCl).

 <hr />